• Skip to main content

 Watch video on YouTube

-If we use WordPress, it will use a template design that is programmed/coded by me.
+If we use WordPress, it will be based on a template design that is customised, programmed and coded by me.

 This is called a theme and can be changed to another theme if needed.